-10.4.6 A study of non-response
+9.4.6 A study of non-response

-- I was recently involved in an experiment where we tried to measure the effect of different call algorithms (which persons in a sample should be contacted first and at what times of the day and how many times) - A very over-generalised description is that the population consists of three groups - Home-sitters.
+- Some years ago I was involved in an experiment where we tried to measure the effect of different call algorithms (which persons in a sample should be contacted first and at what times of the day and how many times) - A very over-generalised description is that the population consists of three groups - Home-sitters.
 Stugsittare (people at home and easy to contact.
-Home with children, unemployed ordinary people, not out at nights or freetime) - Ordinary mainly occupied people (People difficult to reach but they will be reached eventually after ten or thirty days or so.
-Often away on travels, conferences, or out during nights on sports or political activities a.s.o) - Utslagna (Homeless, backpackers etc. Will never be reached) - The middle group is the group with highest income and best living conditions.
+Home with children, unemployed ordinary people, not out at nights or free time activities) - Ordinary, mainly occupied people (People difficult to reach but they will be reached eventually after ten or thirty days or so.
+Often away on travels, conferences, or out during nights on sports or political activities a.s.o) - Homeless, backpackers, some youngsters etc. Will never be reached - The middle group is the group with highest income and best living conditions.